Graduate School Development Programme

 We work with the best tutors from across the University to bring you high-quality and engaging development opportunities.
 You'll hear from experienced researchers about their experiences of doing research and the lessons they've learned.

-The GSDP is a great opportunity for you to build networks across the University, meet other postgraduate researchers and discuss your research.
+Starting with your two day Induction event, you'll find the GSDP is a great opportunity for you to build networks across the University, meet other postgraduate researchers and discuss your research.

 GSDP training and development